firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/xiaomi_high_voltage_upgrade_checklist.md

 ## 4. Charger & BMS Planning
 - Modify OEM chargers by replacing the 10 kΩ feedback resistor with a 30 kΩ+27 kΩ stack (~14.3 kΩ) and fine-tuning the trim pot to 50.4 V for 12S packs.[^10]
+- When sourcing standalone supplies, Denis recommends Mean Well ELG-240-48A-class chargers and notes that finding Xiaomi’s coaxial plug is often the hardest step of the conversion.[^hv-supply]
 - Stretching the stock Xiaomi charger to 15 S requires adjusting internal trim pots to ~61.5 V and uprating output capacitors—the unit remains a constant-current supply with no overcharge shutoff beyond the new voltage target.【F:knowledge/notes/input_part003_review.md†L142-L142】
 - Validate charge completion with a meter—Xiaomi chargers have stayed green while still delivering 42 V, so confirm pack voltage rather than trusting indicator LEDs.[^charger-led]
+- Rita keeps topping the external pack after the scooter powers down; rely on the charger LED or a voltmeter instead of the dash to confirm charging is complete.【F:knowledge/notes/all_part01_review.md†L350-L350】
 - Avoid 5 A firmware hacks on legacy M365 BMS boards; they reach ~150 °C under sustained charge.
 Pro-era boards and Samsung 35E cells handle higher current better, but quality Daly-class BMS hardware is still recommended.[^17][^18]
 - Double-check balance-lead order and wire negatives first—miswired Daly smart boards have popped instantly, forcing full harness rebuilds before the first ride.[^balance-leads-xiaomi]
 - Daly “Smart” and Xiaoxiang “Smart Ant” BMS modules are popular for 12S–13S builds thanks to reliable balancing and Bluetooth telemetry.[^18][^19]